-As we navigate our daily lives, we pay little attention to how our actions affect the world, its people and the environment.
-For example, on your way to work you may buy a coffee from a local café.
+As we navigate our daily lives, we pay little attention to how our actions affect the world, its people, and the environment.
+For example, on your way to work, you may buy a coffee from a local café.
 Do you know where the coffee beans were sourced from?
-Or what are the economic and health conditions of the farmers who grow the coffee beans?
+Or what are the economic and health conditions of the farmers who grow coffee beans?
 The answer is likely to be “no.” It is understandable that we do not pay attention to these details, yet it is of the utmost importance that we do because we can make the world a much better place if we become conscious of where our goods and products come from.

-Everything that we consume (food, clothes, machinery, etc.) come from the hard work of various workers spread across the globe.
+Everything that we consume (food, clothes, machinery, etc.) comes from the hard work of various workers spread across the globe.
 As our impact continues to expand, choosing fair trade becomes paramount.
 Fair Trade ensures that every worker involved in the process of production and manufacturing is paid fairly and treated justness, dignity and respect.

 Fair trade and Darzah

-The Fair-Trade movement began in the 1940s when various European travelling merchants noticed that many local artisans and farmers had trouble maintaining their businesses.
+The Fair-Trade movement began in the 1940s when various European traveling merchants noticed that many local artisans and farmers had trouble maintaining their businesses.
 As the local middlemen sold goods for profit, those who made the products received very little income from it.
 Thus, started the Fair-Trade movement with traveling merchants coming together to create a more just and equitable supply chain.

 Today, there are various Fair-Trade organizations that work to bring equality, ethics and transparency in the supply chain, including Fair Trade International, Fair Trade Federation, European Fair-Trade Association, and more.
 Each of these organizations have set standards that companies need to comply with in order to receive the Fair-Trade stamp of approval.
 Some of these standards include democratic working conditions, no slave or child labor, living wages, security of workers in case of crisis, safe working conditions, transparent and ethical supply chain, and so on.